 You are paid for serving on the jury; however, the pay that you receive may be higher than or lower than what your job gives you.
 If you are a permanent employee, your employer is required to contribute the difference for up to 10 days.
-But if the duty goes on for weeks, you could be in for a loss.
+Though if your trial extends longer then 10 days then you could experience a loss.

-If you live in Victoria, Queensland, or WA; you will be paid your full salary for the duration of the duty, even if it continues for several weeks.
-But if you live in NSW or another state, things will not be as easy.
-People who serve on trials that last weeks in these Australian states often find themselves in serious financial difficulties.
+The regulations are different across different states.
+If you live in Victoria, Queensland, or Western Australia; you will be paid your full salary for the duration of the duty, even if it continues for several weeks.

 How does the jury duty pay in NSW compare to that in other states?

-Jury duty pay in NSW is significantly higher than that in other states.
-However, in NSW, employers are not required to cough up the difference.
-As a result, jurors can sometimes be at a disadvantage.
+Jury duty pay in NSW is significantly higher than that in other states, however, in NSW, employers are not required to cough up the difference which can mean jurors sometimes end up at a disadvantage.

-Am I required to do jury duty if it will put me in financial difficulties?
+Am I required to participate in jury duty if it will put me in financial difficulties?

-If you are a self-employed person, jury duty can land you in severe financial difficulties.
-In such situations, you can request that you should be excused from doing jury duty.
-If your special circumstances prevent you from serving, it is possible to get excused.
-Generally speaking, pregnant women, parents of school-aged children, and those suffering from a medical condition are excused.
-People working in occupations that provide emergency services are also excused.
-The exact grounds on which a person can be excused vary between states.
+If there are special circumstances that prevent you from serving, you may also ask to be excused.
+Generally speaking, pregnant women, parents of school-aged children, and those suffering from a medical condition are often excused.
+People working in occupations that provide emergency services are also likely to be excused.

 Other possible reasons include a mental condition or another disability or a prior conflict of interest.
 It is also possible to be excused if you are not present in your state at the time the request was made.